 The current scope is to enable parsing of single files in any popular programming language and producing a Universal Abstract Syntax Tree (UAST).

-This scope might expand in the future to full project analysis, where source code can be analyzed with its full context, and not just per-file.
-Once we get closer to our current scope, we may consider starting such effort.
+This current scope is expected to expand in the near future to full project analysis, where the source code can be analyzed with its full context, and not just per-file.

-Some of the use cases that we want to support with AST are:
+Some of the use cases that we aim to support with UAST are:

-Import extraction.
-Extracting all imports from every language in a uniform
+- Uniform import extraction: Extracting all imports from every language in a uniform way.

-Making statistics of language features.
-How many people use
+- Statistical analysis of language features: How many people use for-comprehension in Python.

-This repo contains the project documentation, which you can also see properly rendered at https://doc.bblf.sh/.
+This repository contains the project documentation, which you can also see properly rendered at https://docs.sourced.tech/babelfish.